lauraboeschoten/D3I_JOSS_paper/paper.md

 Custom UI elements can be defined that make other interactions or visualizations possible.

 **Niek, volgens mij was het iets dat de data in een pandas dataframe werd gestopt en zo kon laten zien, kun jij hier meer over vertellen?
 En ook hoe een visualisatie van evt een histogram oid zou werken?**

+### Study information

+Data donation is often part of a larger study design, in which researchers inform participants about the study purpose, ask for informed consent and potentially also include other approaches for data collection, such as a questionnaire.

+Important for the data donation element are the explanations regarding data requests and data downloads at the platforms of interest, information regarding privacy and contact and all the communication that guides participants through the data donation procedure that is present on the website.

+The researcher can tailor all this information towards the level of their intended study population, and the platform(s) under study.

+**Niek, kun je hier iets zeggen over hoe je teksten kunt aanpassen?
+En misschien ook over hoe je naar losse documenten kunt linken?**

+Almost all text related to the data donation flow (such as header texts, table texts, button texts, etc.) can be easily tailored by the researcher from within the data extraction and processing script.
+Two language are supported by default, but this could be extented to multiple.
+Also there is room for linking to external resources such as: download instructions, support and a privacy statement.
+Some texts need to be changed by directly altering html (such as the informed consent form).
+This will most likely be subject to change, and be covered by a method of configuration.

 ### Data storage